KevinOConnor/can2040/docs/Features.md

 * Works with standard CAN bus transceivers.
 On the rp2040, any two gpio pins may be used for the "can rx" and "can tx" wires.
-On the rp2350, any two gpio pins from GPIO0 to GPIO31 may be used.
+On the rp2350, any two gpio pins from GPIO0 to GPIO31 or any two pins from GPIO16 to GPIO47 may be used.

 # Protocol details